 Getting Your Complete Dentures

 Getting complete dentures typically requires several appointments.
-If you have never had a denture and need teeth removed you will probably need more appointments than somebody who is getting a replacement denture.
+If you have never had a denture and need teeth removed you will probably need more appointments than somebody who is getting a replacement or partial denture.

 Caring for Your Dentures